Close Menu

 In Glendale, New York, which is part of Queens, a listing for customer service/sales associate put the hourly rate at $19.50.
 (The minimum wage in New York City is $17 an hour.)
 Based on a 40-hour workweek, this hourly rate would translate to around $40,560 annually.

-That would put it below the median annual salary of $62,608 in the U.S. according to Bureau of Labor Statistics data.
+That would put it below the median annual salary of $62,608 in the U.S. as reported by Bureau of Labor Statistics data.

 More on Home Depot: